jeffstride/idp/book_source/homework-assignments/hw6.md

         if not misspelled(mis_misspelled_word):
             return mis_misspelled_word
 ```

-> For each section below, attempt find the correct spelling for words
+For each section below, attempt find the correct spelling for words
 using the generator just created.

+> IMPORTANT: In order to allow us to "compose" our misspellers together, we need each
+> generate to first yeild the word unchanged.

 ## Part 1
 You will implement a create_misspelling `generator`, but instead of using the name 'create_misspelling',